LaunchCodeEducation/web-fundamentals/studios/github/README.md

 ## Walkthrough

 Help students understand why Github is worth their study.
 They already know how to use a local git repo with one branch - giving them the ability to move their code forward and backward in time.
 Working with branches on github allows multiple people to build features at the same time.
+Pull Requests act as a checkpoint when code flows from branch to branch.

 Help the students pair off for this exercise.
 Encourage them to post the stories they come up with in Slack.